finalpi/wechat2tg/README.md

 Feedback on successful delivery: Whether to provide feedback on the message delivery status

-Automatic contact switch: Automatically switches back to replying to a user or group if they reply
+Automatic contact switch: Automatically switches back to replying to a user or group if they reply. **Please note that having a message sent to you just before sending may result in an incorrectly sent message!**

 Receive official account messages: Whether to accept messages from official accounts